 You do.
 Here's why.

-This project is a pain in the ass.
+This project is a pain in the booty.
 No really, it is.
 The concept is simple: Glue a bunch of crayons to some paper in the shape of a letter.
-The execution is the bitch.
+The execution is the painful portion.
 No one tells you that.
 This is why I felt compelled to warn you and also why there are so many bad examples out there.
 I mean, let's be honest.
-There are several out there that I'd love to post and give a big "WTF?!" to, but I'm not about to call out someone's effort in thanking a teacher.
+There are several out there that I gave the stink eye to, but I'm not about to call out someone's effort in thanking a teacher.
 I know better.
 The thought really is what counts and any sort of appreciation someone wants to show a teacher is good with me.

 1. Cut crayons are messy.
 You will be cleaning up crayon shavings for weeks.
 They will smudge all over any surface you work on or near.
 They will be on your floors, on your tables, and stuck to your kid's shoes.

 2. Hot glue melts crayons.
-Hot glue is the best glue in my opinion for any project.
+Hot glue is my go-to glue for any project because it dries almost instantly.
 It works great on the paper part of the crayons, but melts them as you cut and the pieces get smaller.
 I had to switch to another glue for the small parts then find a place for this sucker to dry without my kids touching it.

 3. It takes a lot of planning.
 I used 6, 24 piece boxes of crayons for 2 monograms.
 I wanted it to look like one giant crayon running horizontally across my letters.
 Lots of cutting, lots of planning.
 (Tip: ditch the black, grey, white, peach, and brown crayons for the gradient look)